Mexican Street Corn Salad

 - 2 Tablespoons mayonnaise

-- 1 lime, juiced about 1 tablespoon
+- 1 Tablespoon fresh lime juice about 1 lime

-- 2 garlic cloves minced
+- 2 cloves garlic minced

 - ¼ teaspoon ground cumin

-- Salt and pepper to taste
+- Salt and ground black pepper to taste

 Instructions